mdn/content/files/en-us/web/api/storage/setitem/index.md

 ### Exceptions

 `setItem()` may throw an exception if the storage is full.
-Particularly, in Mobile Safari (since iOS 5) it always throws when the user enters private mode.
-(Safari sets the quota to 0 bytes in private mode, unlike other browsers, which allow storage in private mode using separate data containers.)
-Hence developers should make sure to **always catch possible exceptions from `setItem()`**.
+Developers should make sure to **always catch possible exceptions from `setItem()`**.

 ## Example